-A director friend of mine named Bobby directed a compelling film about a father's sacrificial love for his son.
-Now, Bobby never appears once in the film, but if you know him, his fingerprints are all over this modern-day parable.
-It is the same with God in the Book of Esther.
-God is never seen or mentioned, but He is orchestrating the events in the story, calling the shots behind the lens, so to speak, like an adept director.
+A friend of mine (Bobby) directed a compelling film about a father's sacrificial love for his son.
+Now, Bobby never appears once in the film, but his fingerprints are all over this modern This approach parable. is similar to the Book of Esther.
+The never mentions author God.
+He present in it-orchestrating but the events the story, calling in behind the lens, so to the shots speak, like an skilled director.

-Let's re-visit specific plot points to magnify His divine fingerprints:
+Let's revisit specific plot points to magnify His divine fingerprints.

-A good Jewish girl, Esther, becomes queen of the Gentile superpower of the day.
-Her cousin, Mordecai, overhears a plot to kill the king and saves his life, which gets recorded in the chronicles of the king, while Haman, an enemy of the Jews and the right-hand man to the king, plots to kill Mordecai and all the Jews in the empire's provinces.
+A good Jewish girl, Esther, becomes queen of Persia, the Gentile superpower of the day.
+Her cousin, Mordecai, overhears a plot to kill the king and exposes it, saving his life.
+This heroic act gets recorded in the chronicles of the king, Haman, an enemy Jews and the right-hand man to the king, plots to kill Mordecai and all the Jews in the empire's provinces.

-One night the king, Xerxes, can't sleep.
+night the king, Xerxes, One can't sleep.
 So, an assistant reads from the royal records to quell his insomnia.

 They choose the story of Mordecai's foiling the murderous plot to kill the king, prompting Xerxes to ask Haman to honor Mordecai in a royal procession through town.
 Meanwhile, Mordecai urges Esther to take a stand against Haman and let his heinous plan against the Jews, her people, be known to the king.
-She finds faith enough to risk death to save her people and inform the king of Haman's wicked wile.
+She musters the faith to risk death to save her people and inform the king of Haman's wicked scheme.

-Haman dies by the method he designed for Mordecai, and all the enemies of the Jews who attack them while carrying out Haman's plan are killed themselves, totaling in the tens of thousands.
-Mordecai is bestowed Haman's royal title and his fortune is divided between Mordecai and Esther.
+Haman dies by hanging on the very he designed for Mordecai. gallows And all the enemies of the lews who sought to attack them by carrying out Haman's plan are killed.
+The king bestows Haman's roval title Mordecai and the schemer's fortune is divided between Mordecai and Esther.